edvler/yii2-adldap-module/readme.md

 			/*
 			 * Another Provider
-			 * You don't have to another provider if you don't need it.
-It's just an example.
+			 * You don't have to define another provider if you don't need it.
+It's just an example, which can be deleted.
 			 *
 			 * You can get the provider with:
 			 * or with $provider = \Yii::$app->ad->getProvider('another_provider');